 Job interviews really are about finding the right match.
 It’s a lot like blind dates.
 If there’s no chemistry, there’s almost nothing you can do to make it work.
 You just need to put this behind you and move on.
 The right match is out there!

-An interview is never over until it’s over
+Interview not over until it’s over

 One note: Even if you get the feeling the interview is going south or was never a real interview to begin with, you still want to give your strongest, most naturally likable interview no matter what.
 Don’t decide to reject them before they reject you.